The Courage is Contagious Award is awarded annually at the Justice For Women Lecture to an outstanding woman leader who:

-The 2020 Courage is Contagious Award recipient is Blanca Santiago, a licensed clinical social worker who has spent three decades developing visibility, safe spaces, and resources for the Latinx and immigrant communities in Maine.
+The 2020 Courage is Contagious Award recipient was Blanca Santiago, a licensed clinical social worker who has spent three decades developing visibility, safe spaces, and resources for the Latinx and immigrant communities in Maine.

 Ms. Santiago currently serves as a Family Resource Specialist in Portland Public Schools, working to support vulnerable families and individuals in direct service capacities.
 She serves on the board of ILAP, Cross Cultural Communications Services, and Presente!Maine.
 The latter being the newest women led Latinix organization serving the social justice, basic and aspirational needs of her beloved community.

 - 2018: Dr. Joyce Taylor Gibson, Dean, University of Southern Maine’s Lewiston-Auburn College